When pairing the right companion plants with your peppers, the benefits are well worth the work.

-Choosing the right companion plants for your hot and sweet peppers can be a rewarding experience.
-With the right guidance and some dedication, you could be harvesting your very own freshly grown peppers without the problems some farmers face.
+With the right guidance and some dedication, you could be harvesting your very own freshly grown crop without the problems some farmers face.

 When selecting which plants to put alongside sweet or hot peppers, it is important to remember that they are closely related to the nightshade family.
 Pairing them with other plants from this family is a good idea.